 JetBlue Mint is their premium class, offered on only select flights (typically longer-haul flights).
 While it isn’t officially called first class or business class, it’s very similar to the business class seats you’ll find on other airlines.
 Mint is the most premium experience on JetBlue.

 When purchasing your flight, you’ll see the option to purchase Mint if it’s available for your flight.
 It’s a relatively small section in the front of the plane, so there aren’t a ton of seats available.
-For my LAX to Boston flight, I think there were 16 or so Mint seats (all of them were occupied).

-There are two different configurations of seats.
 Most of the rows have two seats next to each other on either side of the aisle.
 However, there are also several JetBlue Mint suites, which are single seats with a door that closes you in.
+On my second LAX to Boston flight, all of the suites were singles.

 As a premium class, Mint is significantly more expensive than a standard, core seat.
-It does come with a lot of great benefits, however, and that may be worthwhile for you – especially for a long haul flight.
+It does come with a lot of great benefits, however, and that may be worthwhile for you – especially for a long-haul flight.

 What premium travel amenities/perks do you get with flying JetBlue Mint?